SushiSanCat/ModrinthCollectionDownloader/README.md

 ## 12. ▶️ Script Entry Point

 **Purpose:** Runs the main function, handles unexpected errors, and waits for user input before exiting.
+- **User-Friendly Exit:** Script now pauses at the end of both successful runs and error cases, waiting for user input before closing.

 ---